LaserHIT Composite Laser Cartridges: More Calibers, More Training Freedom

 This is where the real impact comes from.

-Using a custom cartridge follows the same core principles as LaserHIT HD and LR cartridges, with a few important additions.
+Using a composite cartridge follows the same core principles as LaserHIT HD and LR cartridges, with a few important additions.

-• apply a light amount of gun oil to O-rings periodically
+• apply a light amount of gun oil to the O-rings periodically to ensure smooth insertion and prevent the cartridge from becoming jammed in the chamber

-• avoid slamming the bolt on the first insertion
+• avoid slamming the bolt on the first insertion, as this may dent the rear cap and damage the internal electronic components

 Magazine Loading